murphy-slaw/knife-dishwasher/README.md

 # knife-dishwasher

-A plugin for Chef::Knife plugin which helps you find unused roles, cookbooks, and recipes in your Chef server.
+A Chef::Knife plugin which helps you find unused roles and cookbooks in your Chef server..

 # Installation